coderabbitai/coderabbit-docs/docs/platforms/github-enterprise-server.md

 ---
-title: CodeRabbit for Self-Managed GitHub
+title: CodeRabbit for GitHub Enterprise Server
-description: Integrate CodeRabbit with your Self-Managed GitHub instance.
+description: Integrate CodeRabbit with your GitHub Enterprise Server.
 sidebar_label: Github Enteprise Server
 sidebar_position: 3
 ---

 :::info

-This page is for GitHub Enterprise Self-Hosted users only.
+This page is for GitHub Enterprise Server (Self-Hosted) users only.
 If you're using github.com, [log in to CodeRabbit](https://app.coderabbit.ai) and add your repositories from there

 :::